LiquidIce95/Quant_Data_Platform/README.md

 Your first objective is to provide a unified, clean and simple-to-use data platform for the various analysis teams and their analysts.
 You may assume that the analysts are comfortable in basic SQL and can self-service dashboards and analytics.

 Metrics of success:
-- Pipeline reliability 99% (out of 100 proper releases, 99 work flawlessly).
+- Pipeline reliability: 99% (out of 100 proper releases, 99 work flawlessly).
-- Pipeline timeliness the released reports should be in the data warehouse within 1 hours of release.
+- Pipeline timeliness: the released reports should be in the data warehouse within 1 hours of release.
-- Easy-to-understand and explorable as well as scalable data warehouse (clean data catalagoe and data model).
+- Easy-to-understand and explorable as well as scalable data warehouse (clean data catalogue and data model).
 - Clear and automated data and dev Ops
 - Clear and sensisble Data governance